Kayo4life/Kayo4life/README.md

 - 🌱 I’m currently learning ...
 Bash, ZSH HTML, CSS, JavaScript, and a very tiny amount of Python.
 I'm looking to learn C and Rust, maybe C++ if the Linux kernel
 - 💞️ I’m looking to collaborate on ... anything involving giving the MSI GS66 Stealth 10UG-219 US Model more support in anything Linux.
 - 📫 How to reach me ... please don't
 - Did you catch the typo?
-Hope it adds to the joke probably not)
+I hope it adds to the joke (probably not)